 No matter what the circumstances, when you are approached by a federal agent or if you receive a Target Letter (or any letter from law enforcement or a prosecutor), you should immediately contact a federal criminal defense attorney, and not make any statements to the agent.
 Anything that you state to a federal agent or to the Assistant United States Attorney can be used against you; once a statement is uttered, it cannot be taken back.

 Even if you are certain that you did nothing wrong, it is best not to make statements without appropriate representation.
-If you or a loved one are approached by a federal agent, or receive a target letter, call a federal criminal defense lawyer like one at LGR Law LLC, who will fight for your rights and protect your freedom.
+If you or a loved one are approached by a federal agent or receive a target letter, call a federal criminal defense lawyer, who will fight for your rights and protect your freedom.